Zipcar/zipcar-pi-zero-guide/projects/midi-synth.md

   psk="your-password"
 }
 ```
-Set the SSID and password, watching for the correct letter case, and save the file.
+Replace the sample SSID and password with your credentials, watching for the correct letter case, and save the file.

 ### First access
 Get that freshly baked SD card into the Pi, connect whatever's needed to get control over the running OS (keyboard and monitor or the network adapter) and finally plug in the power supply.
 The tiny green LED should light up and if you've plugged in a monitor, you'll see the linux system booting up.
 To access via SSH, wait a few minutes then try to `ping raspberrypi.local` from your command line.
 If the Zero connected to the network successfully, it'll reply to the ping and you'll get to know its IP address.

-Once you see the login prompt, enter the default user name - `pi` - and password - `raspberry`.
+Log into the system with the default user name - `pi` - and password - `raspberry`.
 As you access for the first time, you are likely going to get a warning message suggesting you to change the default password for the `pi` user.
 You know, security.
 It isn't a bad idea to do so, especially if your Zero is connected to the network.
 While we're at it, we can also take care of a few more configuration details.

 At the command prompt, run `sudo raspi-config`.